-So, St. Patrick’s Day is this weekend and I’m sure you’ve noticed the many delicious-looking recipes for corned beef and cabbage, potatoes, cheese dips, soda breads, and amazing desserts to celebrate the big day.
-Because there are plenty of those options out there for those who celebrate St. Patrick’s Day, I have no guilt about posting something healthy (and green, by the way)!
+St. Patrick’s Day is coming up and I’m sure you’ve seen the delicious recipes for corned beef, potatoes, cheese dips, soda breads, and desserts to celebrate the big day.
+Since there are plenty of those options, I have no guilt posting something healthy (and green)!

-Quick pickles are awesome because all you have to do is chop veggies, stick ’em in a jar and fill the jar with a warm solution of water, vinegar, salt, a little sugar (and that’s even optional), and your choice of tasty aromatics like garlic, chile peppers, mustard seeds, peppercorns and fresh herbs.
-Refrigerate them for 2-3 days and you’ve got pickles!
-Plus, there’s no need to go through the formality of ‘canning’ these – you just keep them in the fridge.
+Quick pickles are awesome because all you have to do is chop veggies, stick ’em in a jar and fill it with a warm solution of water, vinegar, salt, sugar (optional) and aromatics like garlic, chile peppers, mustard seeds, peppercorns and herbs.
+Refrigerate for 2-3 days and you’ve got pickles!
+Plus, there’s no need to go through the formality of ‘canning’ – you just keep them in the fridge.

-So chop away and fill those jars with beautiful veggies, then enjoy them alongside a lovely cheese platter, a sandwich, inside a zesty Bloody Mary, or just pop them in your mouth.
-You can make them as spicy or sweet as you like – just experiment with proportions, or try a new herb or peppercorn, or a different type of vinegar and see how they all affect flavor – it’s fun to experiment.
-And if you want to try another method for quick pickles, here’s a recipe for Sweet & Spicy Refrigerator Pickles.
+So chop away and fill those jars with beautiful veggies, then enjoy them alongside a cheese platter, a sandwich, inside a zesty Bloody Mary.
+Make them as spicy or sweet as you like – experiment with proportions, try a new herb or peppercorn or different type of vinegar and see how they affect flavor.If you want to try another method for pickles, try Sweet & Spicy Refrigerator Pickles.

-- ~1 lb.
-Fresh vegetables (I used green beans, carrots, asparagus, Kirby cucumbers, Vidalia onion)
+- 1 lb.
+Fresh vegetables, trimmed I used green bean, carrot, asparagus, Kirby cucumber, Vidalia onion

 - 3 1/2 cups Water